Who we are

 “A community garden is any piece of land gardened by a group of people” American Community Gardening Association

-Through community actions and this site, Community Gardens London celebrates the shared and community gardens of London and area.
+Through community actions and this site, Community Gardens London celebrates the shared and community gardens of London and area, and the potential of urban agriculture.
 Our focus is to support and advocate for food producing gardens and their role in individual and urban food security, our good health and environmental health.
-We celebrate and educate about these while enjoying the beauties and varieties of all plants as they nurture our bodies, minds and spirits.
+We hope the site educates, helps in the exchange of information, and encourages us all to enjoy nature as it nurtures our bodies, minds and spirits.

 Community Gardens London supporters are all volunteers, people with diverse and shared interests and experiences.